pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/simsWithRefData.rst

 PhyloBayes has an unusual way to simulate data --- using a tree, model, and reference data
 ------------------------------------------------------------------------------------------

-`PhyloBayes <http://megasun.bch.umontreal.ca/People/lartillot/www/index.htm>`_ is an extraordinary Bayesian phylogenetics program written by Nicolas Lartillot, and first described `here <http://mbe.oxfordjournals.org/content/21/6/1095.short>`_.
+`PhyloBayes <http://megasun.bch.umontreal.ca/People/lartillot/www/index.htm>`_ is an extraordinary Bayesian phylogenetics program written by Nicolas Lartillot, and first described in the paper `http://mbe.oxfordjournals.org/content/21/6/1095.short <http://mbe.oxfordjournals.org/content/21/6/1095.short>`_.
 It uses posterior predictive simulations to assess fit of the model to the data.
 The simulations in PhyloBayes are unusual.
 To show this, I will use PhyloBayes version 4.1c (not, in this case, the mpi version), and the data generated above by ``p4`` to run a short MCMC using the GTR+G model using a fixed topology --- the simulation tree above.
 After that I tell the ancillary program ``ppred`` to simulate three sets of data from the last three posterior samples.

 I think the following runs a GTR+G model ---